spiral/docs/http/routing.md

 ```

 ### Wildcard Actions
-We can point route to more than one controller action at the same time, in order to do that we have to define the
+We can point a route to more than one controller action at the same time, to do that we have to define the
 parameter `<action>` in our route pattern.
 Since one of the methods require `<id>` parameter, we can make it optional:

 ```php